Krunk-theduck/BarkGameEngineDemo/README.md

 # Navigate to the project
 cd bark-engine

+# Using node or python start a local server and serve index.html

-# Open index.html in your browser
+# Open LocalHost for your provider in the browser
 ```

 ## 🎮 Demo Game